glpi-project/docdev/source/devapi/mainobjects.rst

 CommonTreeDropdown
 ^^^^^^^^^^^^^^^^^^

 This class aims to manage tree lists database stuff.
 It inherits from `CommonDropdown`_.
-The class is in the ``src/CommonTreeDropdown.php`` file.

 It will mainly help you to manage the tree apsect of a dropdown (parents, children, and so on).

 CommonImplicitTreeDropdown
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This class manages tree lists that cannot be managed by the user.
 It inherits from `CommonTreeDropdown`_.
-The class is in the ``src/CommonImplicitTreeDropdown.php`` file.

 CommonDBVisible
 ^^^^^^^^^^^^^^^

 This class helps with visibility management.
 It inherits from `CommonDBTM`_.
-The class is in the ``src/CommonDBVisible.php`` file.

 It provides methods to: